-Parkinson’s disease is a condition of the brain and central nervous system that most people recognize by its motor symptoms, such as tremors, muscle rigidity, impaired balance, and slowness of movement (bradykinesia).
-Symptoms usually begin on one side of the body and become worse with time.
-However, besides motor symptoms, most people with Parkinson’s disease also develop non-motor symptoms.
+Parkinson’s disease is a condition of the brain and central nervous system that most people recognize by its motor symptoms, which include tremors, muscle rigidity, impaired balance, and slowness of movement (bradykinesia).
+However, most people with Parkinson’s also develop non-motor symptoms, which ultimately may be even more disabling.

-The non-motor symptoms of Parkinson’s disease do not affect movement, coordination, or physical tasks, but they can be more difficult to manage and be more disabling than motor symptoms.
-Research has shown that people develop some non-motor symptoms years before they are diagnosed with Parkinson’s.
+While these symptoms do not affect movement, coordination, or physical tasks, they also usually worsen over time, and can make managing the disease more difficult.
+Many people experience some non-motor symptoms of Parkinson’s years before they are diagnosed with the disease.

 Types of non-motor symptoms

-- Emotional and mood changes including, depression, anxiety, and irritability.
+- Emotional and mood changes, which can include depression, anxiety, and irritability.
 Antidepressant drugs can be taken to treat depression.
+Counseling also may be effective in dealing with such problems.

 - Cognitive changes or dementia associated with memory, language, and thinking problems.

-- Hallucinations and delusions, causing people to see, hear or experience things that aren’t real (hallucinations), or believe that things aren’t true (delusions).
-Nuplazid is an approved drug for the treatment of hallucinations and delusions associated with Parkinson’s disease.
+- Hallucinations and delusions — collectively referred to as psychosis — causing people to see, hear or experience things that aren’t real (hallucinations), or believe that things aren’t true (delusions).
+Nuplazid is an approved medicine for the treatment of hallucinations and delusions associated with Parkinson’s disease.

 - Sleeping problems such as insomnia, nightmares, emotional dreams, and restless sleep.